 When you purchase an over-the-counter medication or your doctor prescribes prescription medications, you expect the medication to be safe to use.
 Sadly, thousands of people die or suffer extreme side effects because of medication errors each year.

 What should you do if you sustain an injury because of a medication error in Miami, FL?

-You should contact the Miami medication errors lawyer at Lavent Law, P.A., for a free consultation.
+You should contact the Miami medication errors lawyer at Lavent Law Personal Injury Lawyer for a free consultation.
 We have experience handling cases involving medication safety.
-Contents

 How Our Miami Personal Injury Lawyers Can Help if You’ve Been Injured Because of Medication Errors

-At Lavent Law, we understand medication errors can cause substantial harm to individuals.
+At Lavent Law Personal Injury Lawyer, we understand medication errors can cause substantial harm to individuals.
 If you have been injured because of a medication error, we want to help.
 Our Miami personal injury attorney has considerable experience representing injury victims throughout South Florida.

 When you hire our legal team, you can expect us to:

 - Conduct a thorough investigation into the medication error to determine how it occurred and who is responsible

 - Provide answers to your questions about your claim and your legal rights

 - Identify the parties responsible for your injury and gather evidence proving fault and liability